TMJ (Temporal Mandibular Joint) Massage is a massage that specifically focuses on the muscles of the jaw and the neck.

 Inside each joint is a friction-reducing disc that maintains the appropriate amount of space in the joint.
 The disc moves forward and back in coordination with the opening and closing of the mouth.
 Joint compression and muscle tightens can eventually result in an abnormal forward disc position, which if left untreated can leave the joint vulnerable to pain and arthritis.

-Only Annie and Shannon specialize in TMJ massage.
+Only Thea and Mike specialize in TMJ massage.
 Book online under “TMJ Massage” in our online booking system.
 Both therapists provide effective treatments of the Jaw and Neck.